 - Slow reaction times

-Clearly, these effects damage your ability to drive safely, so even if you are using marijuana medicinally, a prescription does not get you off the hook legally.
+Clearly, these effects impact your ability to drive safely, so even if you are using marijuana medicinally, a prescription does not get you off the hook legally.
+If you’ve made the mistake of driving while high and have been arrested for driving under the influence (DUI), speak with an attorney.
+They can develop a defense strategy on your behalf and fight your charges.

 When Law Enforcement May Suspect Drugged Driving